Cyclic Objects from Surfaces: 3-cobordisms

 We represent ribbon graphs by plane diagrams with blackboard framing.
 We require that for each coupon, its orientation is that of the plane, its bases are horizontal, and its bottom base is below its top base.
-By Reidemeister theorem, two diagrams represent isotopic ribbon graphs if and only if they are related by a finite sequence of plane isotopies, ribbon Reidemeister moves \Reid{1}-\Reid{3} and the following move:
+By Reidemeister theorem (see \cite{reidemeister}), two diagrams represent isotopic ribbon graphs if and only if they are related by a finite sequence of plane isotopies, ribbon Reidemeister moves~\Reid{1}--\Reid{3}